App Store Review Guidelines

 - Game makers

-- The Guidelines ban apps that "download code in any way or form" or "install or launch executable code", such as a game maker that plays games that another user has shared.
+- The Guidelines ban apps that "download code in any way or form" or "install or launch executable code", such as a game maker that plays games that another user has created and shared.

 - "2.7 Apps that download code in any way or form will be rejected"